Break and enter offences

 [17-060] Application of the De Simoni principle

-The Queen v De Simoni (1981) 147 CLR 383 is authority for the proposition that a sentencer is entitled to consider all the conduct of the accused, including that which would aggravate the offence, but cannot take into account circumstances of aggravation which would have warranted a conviction for a more serious offence.
-An offence that carries a higher maximum penalty than the offence for which the offender is being sentenced will be a more serious offence for the purposes of this principle: R v Booth (unrep, 12/11/93, NSWCCA); R v Channells (unrep, 30/9/97, NSWCCA).
+The Queen v De Simoni (1981) 147 CLR 383 is authority for the proposition that a sentencer is entitled to consider all the conduct of the accused, including that which would aggravate the offence, but cannot take into account circumstances of aggravation which would have warranted a conviction for a more serious offence (see [1-500] De Simoni principle).

-Practices adopted by sentencing judges to avoid error, such as making it clear that the principle has been considered and setting out the facts on which the applicant can and cannot be sentenced, are reflected in cases such as R v Baugh [1999] NSWCCA 131 at [15]; R v Channels, above, and R v Smith [2002] NSWCCA 378 at [11].
+Practices adopted by sentencing judges to avoid error, such as making it clear the principle has been considered and setting out the facts on which an offender can and cannot be sentenced, are reflected in cases such as R v Baugh [1999] NSWCCA 131 at [15]; R v Channels (unrep, 30/09/97, NSWCCA); R v Smith [2002] NSWCCA 378 at [11].

 Form 1 offences and De Simoni

 In R v BB [2005] NSWCCA 215 at [13], the sentencing judge was confronted with the difficult task of attempting to appropriately deal with the criminality involved in the s 112(2) offence while taking into account a malicious wounding offence on a Form 1 — without effectively sentencing the applicant for the s 112(3) offence.
-The judge succeeded.
-The court confirmed (at [25]) that if the judge had taken into account the wounding it would have infringed the De Simoni principle.
+The judge succeeded and the Court confirmed that if the judge had taken into account the wounding it would have infringed the De Simoni principle: [25].

 Section 21A(2) Crimes (Sentencing Procedure) Act 1999 sets out aggravating features which are to be considered “in addition to any other matters that are required or permitted to be taken into account by the court under any Act or rule of law”: s 21A(1).